Senior Fellow, Dept. of

 This work is based on the examination of reanalysis and satellite-based rainfall data, coupled with dynamical interpretations.
 Efforts have previously been focused on the late 1960s climate shift that influenced (among many other places) southwest Western Australia.
 Present efforts are directed toward the effects on land-based rainfall of global dynamical factors that represent physical processes; these include ENSO and the IOD and nine others.

 2. TOPOGRAPHIC EFFECTS IN STRATIFIED FLOWS

-Work on a second edition of the above-mentioned book is nearing completion.
+A second edition of the above-mentioned book is due out in November 2021.
 Some recent scientific results are described in references 145 and 146.

 3-degree slope, Holmboe instability: click here.